 4/ Ichinichi Ishiin – One step per day

-If the pilot maintains constant progress, step by step, his boat will reach the harbour first.
-This principle is similar to the proverb "slowly and steady wins the race".
 We must therefore make daily efforts to ensure we become the best company.
 With this philosophy, Masao Wada named the company's first product "PILOT".
-Without these constant efforts to improve, even the tallest can fall.
+Without these constant efforts to improve, even leaders can fail.

 5/ Sishei Shinken – A genuinely committed approach

 Nothing is impossible if we give ourselves the resources.
-For us this means that no matter how interesting the idea or project, if the approach is not committed and serious, success will not be forthcoming.
-This is the guiding policy that we adopt in R&D, production and marketing and why we always put ourselves in the place of the consumers and maintain this sincere and committed approach.
+For us this means that however interesting the idea or project, if the approach is not committed and serious, success will not be forthcoming.
+This represents the unfailing policy that we adopt in R&D, production and marketing.
+This is why we always put ourselves in the place of the consumers and maintain this sincere and committed approach.

 Must-have and favourite pens...
 Choose your champion !